 A smaller KitchenAid mixer like the 3.5-quart Mini or the 4.3-quart Classic comes with less powerful motors.
 These appliances are perfect for couples or families that do the occasional baking.

 If you’re looking for a stand mixer that helps with your formidable holiday bakes or a home baking enterprise, a bigger capacity model with a tough motor is a better choice.
-You definitely need one of those 500 watt and 575 watt beauties on your kitchen countertop.
+You definitely need one of that 500 watt and 575-watt beauties on your kitchen countertop.

-And for those of you who plan on going commercial or bake by the dozens, the strongest KitchenAid stand mixer is your safest bet.
-A 500 watt DC motor is obviously more robust than a 300 watt AC motor and can complete heavy-duty tasks with ease.
+And for those of you who plan on going commercial or baking by the dozens, the strongest KitchenAid stand mixer is your safest bet.
+A 500 watt DC motor is obviously more robust than a 300 watt AC motor and can tackle those heavy-duty tasks with ease.

 Again, I want to reiterate that you may even end up damaging the motor and gears with prolonged use in this manner as it will inevitably lead to faster wear and tear of your stand mixer.

 The reason for this is actually pretty simple.
-The bowl-lift design provides superior stability to the mixer.
-This is particularly important when you’re making large batches of dough and batter with a powerful motor.
-Moreover, the bowl-lift mechanism not only provides superior stability while mixing but it also helps to place the bowl in the most effective mixing position.
-This allows the beater to come in contact with the ingredients in the most effective way, allowing for smoother and better blending.
+The bowl-lift design provides superior stability to the mixer, this is particularly important when you’re making large batches of dough and batter with a powerful motor.
+Also, the bowl-lift mechanism not only provides superior stability while mixing but also helps to place the bowl in the most effective mixing position.
+This allows the beater to come in contact with the ingredients in the most effective way, allowing for a smoother and better mix.

-If you are making small batches of sugary treats, stick to your tilt-head models by all means.
-For those who spend a lot of time baking, or enjoying whipping up a thick batter or dough, a bowl-lift machine is probably more your style..
+If you are making small batches of sugary treats, stick to your tilt-head models.
+You don’t need the largest KitchenAid mixer at hand.
+For those who spend a lot of time baking, or enjoying whipping up a thick batter or dough, a bowl-lift machine is probably more your style.

 If you plan to use power-intensive attachments like the slow juicer or food grinder, a bowl-lift mixer is also a good idea here too.